How Hard Is Nursing School? Look at the Facts

 When people ask, "Is it hard to become a nurse?" they are often most concerned about the schooling part of the process.
 That's normal.
 But the encouraging reality is that most students who are accepted into nursing school are successful at making it all the way through their programs.
 In fact, looking at the student-retention rates of nursing programs might be one of the best ways to ascertain how difficult they are.

 The numbers are compelling.
-For example, according to one American study, the one-year retention rate of full-time student nurses was almost 90 percent for those enrolled in bachelor's-level nursing programs.
-And it was about 80 percent for those in associate's-level programs.* That means most people who were in school to become registered nurses (RNs) were able to stay in school and push through.
+For example, according to a study by the National League for Nursing, the one-year retention rate of full-time student nurses was almost 90 percent for those enrolled in bachelor's-level nursing programs.
+And it was about 80 percent for those in associate-level programs.
+That means most people who were in school to become registered nurses (RNs) were able to stay in school and push through.

 But what is most surprising (and reassuring for potential nursing students like you) is this fact: Those rates were well above the nationwide average for all college and university programs at those levels.
 (Overall, only a little over 60 percent of U.S. undergraduate students in two-year programs stayed in school.
 And the retention rate for undergraduates in four-year programs was closer to 70 percent.)